browserengineering/book/book/styles.md

         # ...
 ```

-Put the exact same lines of code inside `InlineLayout` as well, so
+Copy these lines of code to `InlineLayout` as well, so that paragraphs
-that paragraphs and list items and so on can have backgrounds as well.
+and list items and so on can have configurable backgrounds as well.
-For now, also remove the default gray background from `pre` elements
+I've removed the default gray background from `pre` elements for now,
-(we'll put it back soon).
+but we'll put it back soon.

-Open up this web page in your browser, and the code block right after
+Open up this chapter up in your browser to test your code: the code
-this paragraph should now have a light blue background:
+block right after this paragraph should now have a light blue
+background:

 ``` {.example style=background-color:lightblue}
 <div style="background-color:lightblue"> ... </div>
 ```

-So this is one way web pages change their appearance.
-But honestly,
+So this is one way web pages can change their appearance.
+And in the
-it's a pain---you need to set a `style` attribute on each element, and
-if you change the style that's a lot of attributes to edit.
-In the
 early days of the web,^[I'm talking Netscape 3.
-The late 90s.] the
+The late 90s.]
-element-by-element approach was all there was.
-CSS was invented to
+something like this was the *only* way.
+But honestly, it's a
+pain---you need to set a `style` attribute on each element, and if you
+change the style that's a lot of attributes to edit.
+CSS was invented
-improve on this state of affairs:
+to improve on this state of affairs:

 - One CSS file can consistently style many web pages at once
 - One line of CSS can consistently style many elements at once